 Norwich Terrier Care

-The jovial and alert Norwich Terrier has strong hunting instincts, and they are both inquisitive and energetic.
-As such, they do require a fair amount of exercise for the sake of both their mental and physical well-being.
+Norwich Terriers require a fair amount of exercise for the sake of both their mental and physical well-being.
 It's important that they are provided with plenty of playtime in a fenced-in yard, and walks should always be done on a leash because it will be hard for them to deny their innate desire to chase small animals.

 Norwich Terriers have a double coat made up of a harsh (yet practically weatherproof) outer coat, while their soft undercoat insulates their tiny bodies from the heat and cold.
 Needless to say, this breed will require regular grooming.
 Wire coats that are cared for properly by hand-stripping will retain a beautiful shine and rich colors; the process requires removing older outer hairs and the excess undercoat so that new hair can come in.
 Because clipping or scissoring cuts the colored tips off, their coat's natural color will fade and the texture will also soften.
 Learning to hand-strip (or finding a groomer who is willing to do so) is an important consideration for potential Norwich Terrier owners.

-Overall, the Norwich Terrier is a happy-go-lucky dog that's both loyal and affectionate.
-They're adaptable and make ideal family companions.
-They are moderately friendly with other pets and should thus be trained and socialized properly in order to properly develop their friendly and outgoing personalities.
-Because they're so spirited, they are usually eager to please and respond well to training.
+Because they're so spirited, Norwich Terriers are usually eager to please and respond well to training.
 These dogs are also successful in performance and companion events, including barn hunt, agility, earth dog, and obedience.

 Common Health Problems